Hairy black holes in AdS with Robin boundary conditions: Setup

 The RNAdS black hole is given by

-where $r_h$ denotes the location of the outermost horizon, satisfying $f(r_h)=0$, and $Q$ is the charge density of the black hole.
+where $r_h$ denotes the location of the outermost horizon, satisfying $f(r_h)=0$, and $Q$ is the charge of the black hole per solid angle.
+The total charge is given by $\mathcal{Q} = 4 \pi Q$.
 We choose the gauge as $A_t(r_h) = 0$, and then we obtain $\mu = Q/r_h$, where $\mu$ is identified as the chemical potential of the gauge field.
 For the diagonal metric \eqref{metric_ansatz}, the Hawking temperature and the Bekenstein-Hawking entropy are given by

 For the RNAdS, the temperature is

 If $\mu^2<2$, the temperature has the minimum $T_\mathrm{H}=T_0$, when